 Zuora passes all error codes directly from the gateway.
 If you receive an error while testing your payment gateway, see the payment gateway's documentation for more information about their error codes.

-Select the credit cards you want to accept when configuring your payment gateway.
-You can choose from Visa, MasterCard, American Express, or Discover.
-Make sure your gateway's merchant account is also configured to support the same credit cards you have configured in Zuora.
-If you submit a transaction for a credit card type that is not enabled in your merchant account, it will result in an error stating the CardType is not supported or that you are not signed up for that tender type.
-Additionally, if your company has never processed credit cards in Zuora, go to Settings > Payments > Payment Methods and ensure the Credit Card payment method is selected.
+Select the cards you want to accept when configuring your payment gateway.
+Make sure your gateway's merchant account is also configured to support the same cards you have configured in Zuora.
+If you submit a transaction for a card type that is not enabled in your merchant account, it will result in an error stating the CardType is not supported or that you are not signed up for that tender type.
+Additionally, if your company has never processed cards in Zuora, go to Settings > Payments > Payment Methods and ensure the Credit Card payment method is selected.

-An authorization is not performed when subsequent payment transactions are processed through Z-Payments.
-One-cent authorizations verify the accuracy of the account and transit routing numbers for the card.
-It is standard practice for many businesses to authorize a credit card for one cent prior to charging it for payment.
+The authorization is not performed when subsequent payment transactions are processed through Zuora Payments.
+One-cent authorizations verify the accuracy of the account and transit routing numbers for the payment method.
+It is standard practice for many businesses to authorize a payment method for one cent prior to charging it for payment.

-For Credit Cards, Zuora payment gateway configuration allows you to set an authorization amount of your choice (it can be $0.00, $0.01, $1.00 or other amount).
-The authorization amount will be withheld from the cardholder's account, but Zuora will automatically void the authorization for you within 24 hours of the original authorization, ultimately not impacting the credit limit on the cardholder's account.
+Zuora payment gateway configuration allows you to set an authorization amount of your choice (it can be $0.00, $0.01, $1.00 or other amount).
+The authorization amount will be withheld from the end-user's account, but Zuora will automatically void the authorization within 24 hours of the original authorization.

-Although many financial institutions accept one cent, or even $0.00, authorizations, there many banks that do not accept authorizations where the authorization amount is too small (for example, $0.01).
-These banks will reject cards that may or may not be valid simply due to the small authorization amount.
-This will affect cards entered in the Payments UI as well as the API.
-In these cases, you can change the default authorization amount.
+Although many financial institutions accept one cent, or even $0.00, authorizations, many banks do not accept authorizations where the authorization amount is too small (for example, $0.01).
+These banks will reject payment methods that may or may not be valid simply due to the small authorization amount.
+This will affect payment methods set up through the Payments UI and the API.
+In these cases, change the default authorization amount.

 When deciding to set the authorization amount, especially if the amount is to be $0.00, consider the following factors: